magento/architecture/design-documents/service-isolation/split-extensions.md

 The third approach looks like more convenient for now as allow combining two previous strategies: old modules will have old namespaces, new modules - new namespaces.
 Also, this approach allow splitting extensions according to new modules decomposition iteratively.
 The new modules won't be introduced in metapackage and extension developers should require them in `composer.json` manually.

+Once a metapackage released it might be marked as deprecated to provide only the one recommended approach how the dependencies should be required.